-- Enhancing water and nutrition efficiency of crop species - Issues and challenges related to implementing cover crops - Comparison of genetically-modified and conventional seed/plant growth under various conditions - Advances in weed management practices - Comparison of plant growth of hydroponics and conventional methods f.
+- Enhancing water and nutrition efficiency of crop species - Issues and challenges related to implementing cover crops - Comparison of genetically-modified and conventional seed/plant growth under various conditions - Comparison of plant growth of hydroponics and conventional methods u.
 Power, Structural and Technical Systems:

+i.
 The study of agricultural equipment, power systems, alternative fuel sources and precision technology, as well as woodworking, metalworking, welding, or project planning for agricultural structures.

-Assessing processes that allow for more efficient conversion of cellulose and hemicellulose to fuel g.
+- Assessing processes that allow for more efficient conversion of cellulose and hemicellulose to fuel - · Investigation of light/wind/water energy sources - Adoption of precision agriculture using nanotechnology-based applications v.
 Social Systems:

-- Comparing properties of various alternative insulation products - Investigation of light/wind/water energy sources - Adoption of precision agriculture using nanotechnology-based applications i.
+i.
 The study of human behavior and the interaction of individuals in and to society, including agricultural education, agribusiness management, agricultural communication, agricultural leadership and other social science applications in agriculture, food, and natural resources.

-- Investigating perceptions of community members towards alternative agricultural practices - Determining the impact of local/state/national safety programs upon accident rates in agricultural/natural resource occupations - Determining the economic impacts of local/state/national legislation and regulatory requirements upon agricultural production and natural resource utilization - Comparison of farming practices for improving sustainability or community economic security - 16.
+- Investigating perceptions of community members towards alternative agricultural practices - Determining the economic impacts of local/state/national legislation and regulatory requirements upon agricultural production and natural resource utilization - Comparison of farming practices for improving sustainability or community economic security - 16.
 Eligibility of Previous Winners: Winners of the Agriscience Fair at New Mexico State Fair are still eligible to present at SNMSF and the ENMSF.
 All Agriscience Projects must be developed within a year of presentation. - 17.
-Special Circumstances: A majority vote of the New Mexico AgriScience Fair Committee has authority to make exceptions to rules when appealed with compelling situations. - 18.
+Special Circumstances: A majority vote of the New Mexico AgriScience Fair Committee in attendance, or the Contest Superintendent, has authority to make exceptions to rules when appealed with compelling situations. - 18.
 Resources: Participants are encouraged to use their Cooperative Extension Service Agents, FFA Teachers, agricultural and natural resources professionals and New Mexico State University faculty as resources.
 While all work and research must be the participant's own, they are encouraged to network and learn from people who work in the area they are researching.
 For additional insight regarding project development or manuscript writing, visit: